fp7-netide/Engine/README.md

 running on top of the Network Engine to only use a subset of OF v1.0 messages and its definition does not provide the necessary functions required by the composition mechanism running in the core layer.
-Especially considering the latter limitation, we defined a new intermediate protocol fromscratch that ensures the delivery of control messages and that supports different SBI protocols.
+Especially considering the latter limitation, we defined a new intermediate protocol from scratch that ensures the delivery of control messages and that supports different SBI protocols.
 The protocol uses TCP as a transport and encapsulates the payload with the following
 header: